Notes on shelter services in Mexico

 The variety of arrangements is unlimited.
 Through these types of agreements and the business advice and input of a top-quality legal team working together with the experienced service provider, foreign companies may rely on an experienced multi-cultural staff and reduce the risks involved in the management of a business start-up operation in a new country.
 Consequently, the foreign company’s team may fully concentrate on its core business.

-Through the proper legal structure and the negotiation of a tailor-made service agreement, practically there is an open-end of possibilities.
+Through the proper legal structure and the negotiation of a tailor-made service agreement, practically there is an open-end of options and possibilities.
 All combinations are possible.

 Disclaimer: J.A.
 Treviño Abogados S.A. de C.V. (the “Firm”) does not necessarily endorse, and is not responsible for, any third-party opinion expressed in this article, and therefore the Firm will not be liable for the content of such opinions.
 Any article, comment, quote or any other information appearing under the authorship of any person or legal entity other that the Firm, even if related to the Firm, solely represents the opinion, comment or position of such author.
 The information contained in this article is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 The information contained in this article is protected as property of the Firm.
 No recipient of this article, client of the Firm or otherwise, should act or refrain from acting on the basis of any content included in the article without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from an attorney licensed in the relevant jurisdiction.
 This article contains general information and may not be updated.
 The Firm expressly disclaims all liability in respect to actions taken or omitted based on any or all of the contents of this article.